Rotating Shaft Monitoring

 The Challenge

-NYPA required a scalable, non-invasive, and cost-effective method for early detection of vibration-related anomalies in rotating equipment such as turbine shafts and wicket gates.
-Traditional vibration monitoring tools (e.g., proximity probes, accelerometers) had proven too costly, calibration-sensitive, or were not adopted due to complex installation and usability issues.
-Sensatek’s goal: validate a video-based monitoring tool that could match or exceed existing sensor capabilities.
+The New York Power Authority required a scalable, non-invasive, and cost-effective method for early detection of vibration-related anomalies in rotating equipment such as turbine shafts and wicket gates.
+Traditional vibration monitoring tools (e.g., proximity probes, accelerometers) had proven too costly.

 The Innovation

-Sensatek deployed a machine vision system using network cameras and later, iPhones, to capture high-speed video and extract displacement and vibration data using Phase-Based Motion Amplification (PBMA).
+Sensatek deployed a video-based measurement and analysis system using network cameras and later, iPhones, to capture and extract frequency data using Phase-Based Motion Magnification (PBMM).
 Key techniques included:

 Rapid Pivot to Smartphone Technology